-Our Government is unalterably determined to administer blows te the Fascist forces of universal degradation that will send them reeling to oblivion.
-If we do not save enough money to alleviate the problems of war finance and wine control there being more price control, there being more than one way to skin a cat, we could probably be taxed sufficiently.
-We will save or slave for "Life, Liberty, and the Pursuit of Hap-pinoss." piness.
+Our Government is unalterably determined to administer blows to the Fascist forces of universal degradation that will send them reeling to oblivion.
+If we do not save enough money to alleviate the problems of war finance and price control, there being more than one way to skin a cat, we could probably be taxed sufficiently.
+We will save or slave for "Life, Liberty, and the Pursuit of Hap-